CSnode/CNIC/README.md

 # CNIC

-Source code for Chinese image caption method based on deep multimodal semantic fusion runnable on GPU and CPU.
+Source code for Chinese image captioning method based on deep multimodal semantic fusion runnable on GPU and CPU.

 ### License
 This code is released under the MIT License (refer to the LICENSE file for details).